NCAR-Wyoming Supercomputing Center

-The NCAR-Wyoming Supercomputing Center (NWSC) is a high-performance computing (HPC) and data archival facility located in Cheyenne, Wyoming, that provides advanced computing services to researchers in the Earth system sciences.
+The NCAR-Wyoming Supercomputing Center (NWSC) is a high-performance computing (HPC) and data archival facility located in Cheyenne, Wyoming.
+It is managed by the National Center for Atmospheric Research (NCAR) and provides advanced computing services to researchers in the Earth system sciences.

-NWSC provides researchers’ needs for computing, data analysis, and scientific visualization resources combined with powerful data management capabilities to support finer Earth system model resolution, increased model complexity, better statistics, more predictive power, and longer simulation times.
+NWSC provides researchers' needs for computing, data analysis, and scientific visualization resources combined with powerful data management capabilities to support finer Earth system model resolution, increased model complexity, better statistics, more predictive power, and longer simulation times.
 The data storage and archival facility at NWSC holds unique historical climate records and a wealth of other scientific data.
 Scientists at U.S. universities and research institutions access NWSC resources remotely via the Internet from desktop or laptop computers.